-Drug prevents bone loss side effects of breast cancer medicationOctober 10th, 2011 in Cancer /
+Drug prevents bone loss side effects of breast cancer medicationOctober 10, 2011 in Medicine & Health / Cancer

 A new study has found that an osteoporosis drug protects against the bone damaging side effects of certain breast cancer medications.
 Published early online in Cancer, a peer-reviewed journal of the American Cancer Society, the study indicates that some breast cancer patients could take zoledronic acid in addition to their anti-cancer medications to maintain bone health.

 Drugs called aromatase inhibitors stop the production of estrogen in postmenopausal women and therefore make less estrogen available to stimulate the growth of certain breast cancer cells.
 Many postmenopausal women with breast cancer are routinely treated for several years with these potentially life-saving drugs, but the agents can cause bone loss and fractures.